France Blames massive Ticket Fraud For Champions League Fiasco - UrduPoint

 Leading French daily Le Monde echoed the British complaints Monday, saying the French authorities were "in denial" about their shortcomings that had turned the event into a "fiasco".

-Lallement has called for a formal investigation into the production of fake tickets, which he said had helped cause the problems.
+Darmanin and Paris police chief Didier Lallement were both in attendance, along with Sports Minister Oudea-Castera.

-Darmanin defended the policing of the final, saying officers had "prevented deaths" that might have been caused by crowd crushes outside the stadium to the north of Paris.
+Darmanin defended the police, saying officers had "prevented deaths" that might have been caused by crushes outside the stadium to the north of Paris.

 He acknowledged that some officers had been seen making "inappropriate" use of teargas, after images posted on social media showed even children being targeted at close range.